Mykonos, hedonistic idyl

 Mykonos is easy to reach by air or by sea.
 Its airport, 4 km away from the city, is very well served by flights from major European cities.
 Several ferry lines connect Athens to the port of Mykonos.
 If you arrive by boat, you will be welcomed by the sight of its typical thatched windmills.
 Once there, the best way to get around is by scooter or car, which make it easier to find the more secluded coves.

-Dine under the sails of a mill
+Have dinner under a mill

 Our address book